September 2, 2025

 The complaint, filed as a qui tam suit under the federal and California False Claims Acts (FCAs), alleged that nationwide Ensign knowingly paid kickbacks to physicians for referrals of patients to Ensign’s skilled nursing facilities (SNFs) in violation of the FCAs, the federal and California Anti-Kickback Statutes, and the federal Stark self-referral law.
 The complaint also alleged that Ensign violated a previous Corporate Integrity Agreement (CIA) that Ensign signed with the Department of Health and Human Services (HHS) in 2013 as part of an earlier False Claims Act case settled by the company.

-Our whistleblower client was a former Contracts Manager at Ensign.
+The whistleblower was a former Contracts Manager at Ensign.
 In that role, she was responsible for reviewing, tracking, and monitoring contracts entered into by Ensign’s Facilities.
 She also served on the Company’s Compliance Committee where one of her responsibilities was to ensure that payment provisions in Ensign’s contracts were in accordance with the law.

 The whistleblower alleged that she complained about the fraud she observed but could not get Ensign to change its conduct.

-Our whistleblower client alleged that she attempted to stop the fraud by changing the contracts to institute hourly rates tied to actual work and fair market value, rather than excessive monthly lump sum payments to induce referrals, but her attempts were overridden by Ensign.
+In particular, she alleged that she tried to change the contracts to institute hourly rates tied to actual work and fair market value, rather than excessive monthly lump sum payments to induce referrals, but her attempts were overridden by Ensign.

 Patients deserve to know that their doctors’ recommendations for services and the place of service are not tainted by illegal kickbacks.
 Unfortunately, kickbacks can undermine competition, lead to medically unnecessary services, and drive up the cost of health care.